-I am a qualified psychotherapist registered with the British Association for Counselling & Psychotherapy and the College of Psychoanalysts-UK and a member of the Philadelphia Association London.
-I have worked in mental health both for charities such as Mind as well as in the NHS for almost 18 years and several years for the NHS Mammography service screening women for breast cancer.
+I am a qualified accredited therapist specialising in Online Psychotherapy registered with the British Association for Counselling & Psychotherapy and a member of the Philadelphia Association Hampstead London.
+I have worked in mental health for charities such as Mind also in NHS mental health services and Mammography services screening women for breast cancer

-I have a strong interest in the healing capacity of the arts and currently work in an NHS Mental Health Trust seeing individuals and facilitating therapeutic groups using clay, ceramics and mixedmedia.
-I am also working for the Philadelphia Association's low cost psychotherapy clinic seeing individual clients.
+I have a strong interest in the healing capacity of the arts and have worked in an NHS Mental Health Trust seeing individuals and facilitating therapeutic groups using clay, ceramics and mixed media.
+I also work for the Philadelphia Association's Psychotherapy Clinic.

 Training, qualifications & experience